 Cognitive-behavioral therapy, or CBT, is used to help clinicians and patients identify the triggers that cause urges to use substances.
 After identifying these, patients will work with therapists to develop strategies that they can use to overcome these cravings and reduce chances of relapse.

 Detoxification and CBT are just a few features of treatment.
-Recovery is a lifelong journey and if you do not treat it as such you may end up falling victim to the disease.
+Recovery is a lifelong journey.
+If you don’t fully commit to treatment and utilize proven support systems you may end up falling back into the cycle of substance abuse.

-If you are interested in learning more about how an Indiana treatment center may be able to help you or a loved one, please reach out to Landmark Recovery to learn more about our specific treatment services.
-At Landmark our staff has the tools and knowledge to help patients overcome whatever type of substance abuse issue that they may be dealing with.
+If you are interested in how a drug and alcohol rehab facility may be able to help you or a loved one, please reach out to Landmark Recovery to learn more about our specific treatment services.
+At Landmark our staff has the tools and knowledge to help patients overcome whatever type of substance abuse issue they may be dealing with.
 If you would like to learn more about Landmark, please visit our website and reach out to our admissions team today.